-But at the current time we’re not quite there yet.
+At the current time we’re not quite there yet with alternative fuels.
 There may be lots of media coverage of these cleaner and greener vehicles, there is a good deal more choice than the Prius or a Tesla in today’s marketplace, and the beginnings of a charging infrastructure is starting to appear in the UK – but the fact remains that we’re still in a transitional phase.

-Diesel has been the fuel of choice for many for years, but against this backdrop of news about exciting new technology, emissions concerns (and RFL rises) have made it appear less appealing in recent times.
-However, despite some sensational headlines to the contrary, diesel certainly isn’t dead.
+Diesel has been the fuel of choice for many for years, but against this backdrop of news about exciting new technology, emissions concerns (and RFL/VED rises) have made it appear less appealing in recent times.
+However, despite some sensational headlines to the contrary, it’s still worth buying diesel: it certainly isn’t dead.

 Diesel is still often the most cost-efficient option for those racking up significant mileage, or for larger, heavier vehicles such as 4x4s, SUVs and pick-ups – especially if you’re towing or transporting a load, in which case it’s still really the only suitable choice.
 The latest Euro 6 engines are comparable with petrol for emissions, but with lower CO2 and better fuel consumption, and of course tougher legislation will lead manufacturers to meet even stricter standards when Euro 7 and Euro 8 compliance is required.